cambridgehackers/connectal/doc/library/source/design/implementing-string-search.rst

 In our initial implementation the accelerator does not access system memory directly, so the search string is transmitted to the accelerator one character at a time via the {\tt setupNeedle}
 method.
-We will see in Section~\ref{Sec:StringSearchSystemMemory} how to use a pointer to system memory instead.
+We will see in Section~\ref{Sec-StringSearchSystemMemory} how to use a pointer to system memory instead.

 Invoking Hardware from Software